fschutt/azul/README.md

 The latest release for Windows can be found [here](https://github.com/fschutt/azul/releases/tag/1.0.0-alpha1).

+The C bindings and Python are not yet stabilized and might not work depending on the branch you're using.
+They will be stabilized before the release.

-Currenly I am using this framework to build cross-platform GUI applications: while the framework isn't finished yet, it is at least possible to build native, good-looking applications for Windows - for example, here is an Excel clone that [I am working on](https://gist.github.com/fschutt/8c8a139a772031bed2c4d5d62668c234):
+Currently I am using this framework to build cross-platform GUI applications: while the framework isn't finished yet, it is at least possible to build native, good-looking applications for Windows - for example, here is an Excel clone that [I am working on](https://gist.github.com/fschutt/8c8a139a772031bed2c4d5d62668c234):